AI Use Cases/Private Equity

 Is our Human Resources data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance for all data processing and implements zero-retention LLM policies - no operator names, compensation details, or carry schedules are retained in model training.
 All data flows are encrypted end-to-end and audit-logged to meet Investment Advisers Act documentation requirements and AIFMD compliance standards for European fund managers.
 Your Carta, Allvue, Salesforce, and Workday credentials remain isolated; Revenue Institute accesses only the specific data fields required for flight risk modeling and never stores raw operator records outside your secure environment.

 What is the timeframe to deploy AI flight risk & retention scoring?